-In 1927, Berkeley founded the Institute of Child Welfare, to provide a quality nursery school for children, while providing scholars access to a young population for observation and research.
+The history of the Early Childhood Education Program dates back over 100 years.
+In 1927, Berkeley founded the Institute of Child Welfare (now the Institute of Human Development (IHD)), to provide a quality nursery school for children, while providing scholars access to a young population for observation and research.
 As one of the first such sites in the country, some of the most famous and innovative longitudinal studies in childhood development originated here.

 In 1960, the nursery school was renamed the Harold E. Jones Child Study Center.
 The oldest of our centers, Harold E. Jones remains the longest continuously running child study center in the United States.